Tax Guides

 What is the penalty for not keeping records for the ATO?

-Penalties include administrative fines of up to 20 penalty units per offence, shortfall penalties of 25% to 75% on any resulting tax shortfall, and in serious cases, prosecution.
-You also risk losing legitimate deductions you cannot prove.
+Penalties include administrative fines reaching 20 penalty units per violation, shortfall penalties between 25% to 75% on resulting tax shortfalls, and possible prosecution for serious cases.
+Missing documentation also results in forfeited legitimate deductions.

 Do I need to keep paper receipts if I have digital copies?

-No. Once you have a proper digital copy that meets ATO requirements (clear, readable, complete, and accessible), you can dispose of the paper original.
-Many sole traders scan receipts on the spot and go paperless.
+No. Once proper digital copies meeting ATO requirements (clear, readable, complete, accessible) exist, paper originals can be discarded.
+Many sole traders scan receipts immediately and transition to paperless operations.

 Is the ATO record keeping requirement 5 years or 7 years?

-The standard ATO requirement is five years from the lodgement date.
-The seven-year figure is a common myth, though certain records (for capital gains assets, depreciating assets, or carried forward losses) may need to be kept for seven years or longer depending on the circumstances.
+Standard ATO requirement is five years from lodgement date.
+The seven-year figure is a common misconception, though certain records (capital gains assets, depreciating assets, carried forward losses) may require seven-year or longer retention depending on circumstances.

 What records do I need for my BAS?

-You need supporting documents for every transaction on your BAS, including GST collected on sales, GST credits claimed on purchases, PAYG instalment amounts, PAYG withholding records, and fuel tax credit claims.
-Keep these records for five years from the BAS lodgement date.
+Supporting documents for every BAS transaction are required, including GST collected on sales, GST credits on purchases, PAYG instalment amounts, PAYG withholding records, and fuel tax credit claims.
+Retain these five years from BAS lodgement.

 Keep Your Records Sorted, Keep Your Deductions Safe